-In the top right corner, the Control Panel displays the name of the application controlling the unit.
-In some cases, applications may not always properly "let go" of the I/O interface as another takes over-you'll be able to tell by looking at the Control Panel.
+In some cases, however, applications may not always properly "let go" of the I/O interface as another takes over.
+If this occurs you'll be able to tell by looking at the Control Panel's in use application name.